Table of Contents

 - Fewer elements to sterilize.

-- You will need more than 1 battery pack to ensure you have enough power to finish your tattooing sessions.
+– You will need more than one battery pack potentially to ensure you have enough power to finish your tattooing sessions.

-- Additional weight to your tattoo machine.
-This is not ideal if your machine of choice is already heavy (ie; iron frame).
+– Additional weight on your hand.
+This is not ideal if your machine of choice is already heavy (i.e., iron frame).

-- If you let the battery pack run too low, it could impact the speed of the needle, therefore, affecting the quality of the tattoo.
+– If you let the battery pack run too low, it could impact the needle’s speed, potentially affecting the session and quality of the tattoo.

-The last disadvantage is the low number of machines that can operate wirelessly, but this will change over time as more brands join the market.
+The last disadvantage is the low number of machines that can operate wirelessly, which will change over time as more brands join the market.

 Dragonhawk

-Dragonhawk has been a pioneer in the tattoo industry for some time now and they have an amazing wireless model, the Dragonhawk Mast Rotary Tattoo Machine.
+Dragonhawk has been a pioneer in the tattoo industry for some time now, and they have a unique wireless model, the Dragonhawk Mast Rotary Tattoo Machine.

 Ink Machines

 I can say that Ink Machines are the leaders of wireless tattoo machines.
 They have several stylish top models to choose from.
-These are the most relevant ones:
+In terms of affordability, it may be a different case, but worth checking their products.

 Swiss Tattoo Machines

-The Swiss Tattoo machines have come up with a couple of alternatives that provide a powerful performance.
-From the two cordless models, the Unchained model is one of their top wireless rotary tattoo machines.
+The Swiss Tattoo machines have come up with several alternatives that provide a powerful performance.
+Of the two cordless models, the Unchained one is the top in their arsenal.

 Dragoart